seccoboy/LeetifyScrapper/README.md

 ### Discipline of the Data Visualization Course on Master's Degree on Computer Science
 Simple Leetify Web Scrapper

+I love you leetify plz dont ban me <3

+To run:
-To run: Install the dependencies BeautifulSoup, Selenium, Pandas and run :)
+Install the dependencies BeautifulSoup, Selenium, Pandas Place your Leetify ID on scrapper.py line 32 and run :)

 Example of the result